Go to content

 • Close of roll

-The date when the rolls for the election are closed to allow for printing of authorised rolls.
-This is the day of the issue of the writs for a general election.
+This is also the date when the rolls for the election are closed to allow for printing of authorised rolls.
+A person enrolled after that date may be required to cast a declaration vote at the election.

 • Constitution Act 1902